Philadelphia (film): Plot

-Andrew Beckett is a senior associate at Philadelphia's law firm Wyant, Wheeler, Hellerman, Tetlow, & Brown.
+In the early 1990s, Andrew Beckett is a senior associate at Philadelphia's law firm Wyant, Wheeler, Hellerman, Tetlow, & Brown.
 He conceals his homosexuality and his status as an AIDS patient from others in the office.
 A partner in the firm, Walter Kenton, notices a lesion on Beckett's forehead.
 Although Beckett attributes the lesion to a racquetball injury, it indicates Kaposi's sarcoma, an AIDS-defining condition.